-Below is an example of what 20 pound package shipped from Florida to Maryland would cost using the different UPS options.
+Below is an example of what 20 pound package shipped from Maryland to Florida would cost using the different UPS options.

-To compare, that same box shipped via the post office, priority mail would cost over $30 and get there about the same time as UPS Ground.
+To compare, that same box shipped via the post office with 2 day priority mail is $43 at the post office.
+You can save even more with the priority mail flat rate large box.
+It costs $18.90 and gets there about the same time as UPS Ground.

 While UPS’s shipping matrix is complicated, it is actually very easy to calculate the cost of postage.
 Visit their website and use the shipping calculator to find out exactly how much it will cost to mail your package.

 UPS will also pick packages up at your door if you schedule a pick-up.

 FedEx is similar to UPS and you can find out their shipping rates on the FedEx website.
 You can also use FedEx Flat Rate (similar to the USPS) which can save on shipping over UPS and USPS priority mail depending on the package.